The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If estate assets are sold by the PRs, the base cost, or acquisition value, for capital gains tax purposes is the date of death value.
 Gains are calculated as for individuals on the difference between sales proceeds and acquisition value, subject to the exceptions and features outlined below.

 Where assets are not sold, but are instead transferred in specie to a beneficiary, no chargeable gain arises on the PRs.
 The beneficiary acquires the asset at the date of death value, and when it is eventually sold, the gain is calculated on the difference between the beneficiary’s sales proceeds and that acquisition value.
 See the Legatees’ capital gains tax position guidance note.

 As indicated above, a sale of the deceased’s assets after death may be made by the PRs during the period of administration.
 In this case, the chargeable gain is assessed on the estate in accordance with the features described below.
 Different rules apply to beneficiaries.
 In particular, beneficiaries may be charged to CGT at the lower rates, and they have their own annual exemption.
-It may be advantageous to transfer or ‘appropriate’ assets to beneficiaries first.
+It may be advantageous to transfer or ‘appropriate’

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.